 - At Arn Family Law, our profession is our passion and you can expect professional and informed legal counsel from our team.

 - We inform you of all our legal strategies before acting on them, so that you understand the legal implications of your case.

 - We strive to ensure the most cost-effective legal representation possible for every client.

 Facing any type of family legal matter without representation is a significant challenge.
 Arn Family Law wants to help you understand your legal rights and we will fight on your behalf to preserve your rights as a grandparent.

-What Can a Maryland Grandparents’ Rights Lawyer Do for Me?
+What Can an Annapolis Grandparents’ Rights Lawyer Do for Me?

 At Arn Family Law, we will perform all legal work necessary to achieve success in your grandparents’ rights case.
 We will investigate the facts, determine how the law applies to those facts, and represent you in gaining access to your grandchild.
 Our expertise will ensure all court deadlines are met and your case proceeds unimpeded by procedural errors.

 Annapolis law allows grandparents to request visitation with or custody of a grandchild.
 A grandparent’s ability to gain visitation or custody of their grandchild will depend on who the other party is who has custody of the child.
 Is it a parent, a “de facto” parent or a third-party?
 The grandparents’ rights attorneys in Annapolis will help you understand what a “de facto” parent is under Maryland law, and inform you of the proper legal standard for analyzing your grandparents’ rights case.